anitaawuor/no-more-churn/README.md

 ```

 ## 📌 Key Insights
-- **Churn Rate:** 26.6% of total customers had churned.
+- **Churn Rate:** ~27% of total customers had churned.
 - **Contract Type:** Monthly contracts had the highest churn rate (over 40%).
-- **Support Services:** Customers without tech support, online backup, or device protection had higher churn rates.
+- **Support Services:** Customers without tech support, online security, online backup, or device protection had higher churn rates.
-- **Senior Citizens:** Despite being a smaller group (only ~16% of customers), seniors churned at nearly twice the rate of non-seniors (41.7%).
+- **Senior Citizens:** Despite being a smaller group (only 16% of customers), seniors churned at nearly twice the rate of non-seniors (~42%).
-- **Tenure Impact:** New customers (tenure < 12 months) churned at the highest rate (47.7%).
+- **Tenure Impact:** New customers (tenure < 12 months) churned at the highest rate (~48%).
-- **Internet Service Type:** Fiber optic customers churned the most, with a 41.9% churn rate.
+- **Internet Service Type:** Fiber optic customers churned the most, with a churn rate of ~42%.
-- **Payment Method:** Electronic check users churned the most, by far, with a 45.3% churn rate.
+- **Payment Method:** Electronic check users churned the most, by far, with a 45% churn rate.
-- **Gender:** Gender had little to no impact on churn, as females churned at a rate of 26.96% and males at 26.20%, a statistically negligible difference of less than 1%.
+- **Gender:** Gender had little to no impact on churn, as females churned at a rate of ~27% and males at 26%, a statistically negligible difference of less than 1%.
 - **High-value churners:** A total of 350 high-value customers who had paid over $3,000 each in total charges churned — a significant revenue loss, as these long-term or premium users still chose to end their service.

 ## ✅ Targeted Churn Drivers
-### 1. Electronic Check Customers Churned at 45.3%
+### 1. Electronic Check Customers Churned at 45%
 **Why it mattered:** Electronic check users were the highest-risk segment, with nearly half of them leaving, likely due to demographic or payment-related challenges.

 **Recommended Action:** Offer incentives to switch to auto-pay via credit card or bank transfer.